RHash67/fbii-xl2t/Raspberry_Pi/README.md

 You can use the corresponding Python 2 packages instead of the Python 3 packages listed above - however, using the Python 3 packages will set up your RPi to use an nginx/Gunicorn based server if you decide to move to that setup (I have found during my testing that Gunicorn does not work with the Python 2 packages).

-You will need to enable serial communication in the "sudo raspi-config" option.
+You will need to enable serial communication in the "sudo raspi-config" interfacing options.
+The 2nd question in the serial configuration selection is for the serial port.
+I'm not sure what the 1st option (login shell over serial) does - I always enter "no" for that option.

 After you've done the above, go to your subdirectory and type in "python3 app.py" at the command prompt.
 If all goes well, you should see the app run messages (restarting with stat, debugger active, and debugger PIN), and no error messages.
 This